 Ownership of the RVYC pontoon has changed.
 From April 2015 the end section (seaward), is now privately owned.
 If you do moor on this section you may be approached for payment by the owners.

 In October 2014 the RVYC installed new piles inboard on our section of the pontoon, thereby removing any brackets on the east side, and increasing berthing space.

 How will I know if I am on the RVYC pontoon?

 At the start of the RVYC section of the pontoon you will see a gantry sign, any spaces south of this sign are for visitors to the RVYC.

 But as a quick and easy guide, the RVYC section has piles with white caps on, a few metres north of the first RVYC pile there is a white line on the pontoon deck, this is where our pontoon begins.
 Any section from the white line to the walkway is RVYC berthing.
 Short stays and overnight fees can be paid at the bar.

-Yes, if you want to stay overnight and are a bilge keel, lift keel or are happy to take the mud which is soft, then you will be OK.
+Yes.
+If you want to stay overnight and are a bilge keel, lift keel or are happy to take the mud (which is soft), then you will be OK.
 We do not encourage fin keel boats to stay.

-However, all but the big fin keel boats should be able to visit us 3 hours either side of high water, but keep an eye on the depth and don't leave your departure until the last minute!
+However, all but the big fin keel boats should be able to visit us three hours either side of high water, but keep an eye on the depth and don't leave your departure until the last minute!

 Last updated 12:28 on 3 December 2021